 Finally, there's the need to improve the efficiency of the processes.
 From scheduling systems and vaccine supply chain transparency to mustering clinical resources and patients when vaccine is available, process inefficiencies must be identified and resolved.
 We must quickly learn from our efforts by gathering data to see what's working and adapt new methods to address what's not.
 These best practices must also be shared across the country, so localities don't repeatedly re-invent the wheel.

-There's a tremendous opportunity to learn from the field to improve the data collection and interoperability and allow for better tracking of unmet that will improve overall distribution.
+There's a tremendous opportunity to learn from the field to improve data collection and interoperability and allow for better tracking of unmet needs that will improve overall distribution.